-This legislation would extend the allow for same-day voter registration through election day.
-The following states have same-day, in-person deadlines for voter registration: Maine, Minnesota, and Wisconsin in the early-to-mid-1970s, California, Colorado, Connecticut, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Montana, New Hampshire, North Carolina, Wisconsin, and Wyoming and the District of Columbia.
+This legislation would extend the voter registration deadlines to eleven days prior to elections and allow for same-day voter registration at the auditor's office through election day.
 The arbitrary deadlines currently in place prematurely end voter registration so that only those who know and understand the deadlines are able to participate in elections.
 These deadlines severely disadvantaged students in Washington.
 As most of the public colleges and universities operate on quarter systems, the current systems only allow for student voter registration drives to happen in the first two weeks of school which drastically limits the effectiveness of these efforts.
 County auditors, who would be impacted the most by this change in legislation, have expressed their support for these bills.
 Extending voter registration deadlines would substantially increase student access to elections.